tepickering/ser_utils/README.md

-# ser_utils
+# FASS -- Full Aperture Scintillation Sensor

-Utilities for reading and converting video files in SER format
+Utilities for running the MMTO's portable FASS system and analyzing the data it produces.